September 12 - November 18, 2022

 Payment Plans

-For invoices over $1500, payments can be made in 3 payments.
+For invoices over $1500, payments can be made in 4 payments.
 IMPORTANT: If your family is registering multiple children, please be sure to register and checkout all in one transaction if you'd like a payment plan option.
-The newly updated system does not allow us to combine orders/create payment plans after the fact.
+The system does not allow us to combine orders/create payment plans after the fact.
 If participants are registered in separate transactions, it will result in separate payment plans.

 (*If you have extenuating circumstances with the $1500 starting point on payment plans, please contact us.)

 How the payment plan works: When checking out in SkiClub Pro (our registration system) choose "payment plan."
-New this year: the SkiClubPro system will automatically charge you for each of the three payments.
+The SkiClubPro system will automatically charge you for each of the three payments.

 Processing fees: